 Figure 36.
-Checking a Vortex Sheeding Flowmeter
+Checking a Vortex Shedding Flowmeter

-Communicating with a PC (Model 743 Only)
+Communicating with a PC

 You can upload and download procedures and saved results to a PC.
-An IBM PC[TM]-compatible personal computer, Microsoft Windows, and Fluke DPC/TRACK software, or a qualified Fluke partner's software are required.
-A custom serial interface cable for the 743B is included with DPC/TRACK.
+An IBM PC^{TM} -compatible personal computer, Microsoft Windows, and Fluke $DPC/TRACK^{iii}$ software, or a qualified Fluke partner's software are required.
+A custom serial interface cable for the calibrator is included with DPC/TRACK.
 Refer to the DPC/TRACK Users Manual for further instructions.